oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 - Deploy the store clustered database MongoDB
 - Deploy the gateway microservice
 - Deploy the store microservice
-- Enable the gateway Service
+- Enable the gateway service
-- Enable the store Service
+- Enable the store service

-The Kubernetes configuration created in the folder `jhipster-ci-cd/kubernetes` must be pushed to a GitHub repository, so Spinnaker can access it using the GitHub artifact account created before.
-But before the push, Edit `kubernetes/store-k8s/store-deployment.yml` and set the image name with the fully qualified address:
+The Kubernetes configuration created in the folder `jhipster-ci-cd/kubernetes` must be pushed to a GitHub repository, so Spinnaker can access it using the GitHub artifact account created earlier.
+But before you push, edit `kubernetes/store-k8s/store-deployment.yml` and set the image name with the fully qualified address:

 ```yml
 - name: store-app